Wire of Death: Construction

 Construction began in the spring of 1915 and consisted of over 200 km of 2,000-volt wire with a height ranging from 1.5 to about 3 m spanning the length of the Dutch-Belgian border from Aix-la-Chapelle to the River Scheldt.
-Within 100–500 m of the wire, anyone who was not able to officially explain their presence was summarily executed, although the German border guards took care not to fire into the Netherlands who were officially neutral.
+Within 100–500 m of the wire, anyone who was not able to officially explain their presence was summarily executed, although the German border guards took care not to fire into the Netherlands, which was officially neutral.